 Perplexed in her mind, she said nothing back.
 She just smiled, took his hand, and led him to the car.
 She turned on the ignition of her black Chevrolet pickup and backed out.
 She had no idea where she would go or what she would do.
 She just remembered noticing Klaus staring at them out the same window previously occupied by Sebastian and his best friend.

-She looked over to Sebastian, secured safely in his booster seat, and he was popping his head in every direction looking to see if they were passing Davina’s light blue Toyota Prius as they drove along the road.
-Fiona wished she would see her driving passed the truck too, but she also had a feeling in her gut that they would both be disappointed.
+She looked over to Sebastian, secured safely in his booster seat, and he was popping his head in every direction looking to see if they were passing Davina’s light blue Toyota Corolla as they drove along the road.
+Fiona wished she would see her driving past the truck too, but she also had a feeling in her gut that they would both be disappointed.
 When she arrived at their destination, Boo’s Crossroads Cafe, she pulled up, put the truck in park, and just sat there for a moment staring blankly at the building.
 She wasn’t sure if she really wanted to go in there and not see her daughter’s face staring back.
 She prayed she picked up another shift, but she knew she had not done that after calling earlier.
 Sebastian didn’t know that though.

 “C’mon sweet boy…let’s go see where your momma could be?”